NMRExchangeFormat/NEF/specification/Overview.md

 These expressions are for illustrative purposes only.
-They comprise the simplest possible expressions that give a meaningful set of atoms, as well as expressions for HA, HB, and HG1 that would not be meaningful in context, to illustrate the system.
+They comprise the simplest possible expressions that give a meaningful set of atoms, as well as expressions for HA, HB, and HG1, that would not be meaningful in context, to illustrate the system.
 Only the expressions H%, HG2%, and H\* would appear in normal use.
+See the specification/Residue_Variants.txt file for supported standard wildcard expressions.

 ### Data Types